VoluntasTua/scripture-study-guide/quran/mecca-week-2/sura-68.md

 1. Nu’n.By the Pen and what they write.<sup><sup id="565915100367062-footnote-ref-6"><a href="#565915100367062-footnote-6">[6]</a></sup></sup>

-This is the earliest sura with a disconnected letter, or _muqattaʿat_.
+This is the earliest sura with a disconnected letter, or _muqaṭṭaʿāt_.
 Like many of the early suras, it begins with an oath, in this case, “By the Pen”.

 1. You are not, by the Grace of your Rabb, mad.
 2. And indeed, of a certainty, there is for you an endless reward.